 Living in rented accommodation comes with its own set of rights and responsibilities.
-As a landlord or tenant in California, it is essential to be aware of the state-specific landlord-tenant laws that govern your renting relationship.
+As a California landlord or tenant, it is essential to be aware of the state-specific California landlord tenant laws that govern your renting relationship.
 This article provides an overview of the most important California landlord-tenant laws, including provisions on security deposits, tenant rights, and eviction.
 Whether you are a tenant looking to understand your rights or a landlord trying to ensure compliance with the law, it is important to have a good understanding of California's landlord-tenant laws.
 In this article, we will discuss these laws in detail, including information about rent increases, evictions, and more.
-California landlords and tenants must abide by a variety of state laws to ensure that their tenancy is both legal and fair.
+California landlords and tenants must abide by a variety of state laws, including the California landlord tenant laws, to ensure that their tenancy is both legal and fair.

 This article provides an overview of these rules, including information on tenancy agreements, security deposits, rent control, and more.
 When considering a tenancy in California, it is important to know the different types available.
 There are three main types of tenancy in California: month-to-month, fixed-term, and subleases.
 A month-to-month tenancy is one that can be terminated at any time with the proper notice from either party.